Attractions in Queen Elizabeth National Park Uganda

 South of the park is the Ishasha sector.
 It’s known for its rich wildlife.
 One highlight is the unique tree-climbing lions.
 These lions face danger from humans and are only found here.
 Fig trees and acacia trees have wide, low branches.
 This makes it easy for lions to climb in Queen Elizabeth.
 That’s why we call them tree-climbing lions.

 Ishasha lions often climb trees.
 They do this for two main reasons: to get a clear view of the thick savannah and to rest while spotting their next meal.
 Lions climb fig trees to avoid insect bites.
-Most biting insects, like the tsetse flies, live on the ground.
+Most biting insects, such as the tsetse flies, live on the ground.
 Trees provide shade during hot or rainy days; thus, they are a perfect shelter for the king of the jungle.

 The new Katunguru – Ishasha road makes it easy to get to Bwindi Impenetrable National Park.
 This area has many animals.
 You can find lions, African elephants, buffalo, topis, and hippos here.
 You’ll see these wildlife species on your safari, which even attracts global nobles.